 In the event that the magazine is missing or for training purposes (where it is desirable that only one cartridge be loaded and fired at a time for safety), the pistol can be fired with the magazine removed.
 To do so, keep the pistol pointed in a safe direction, grasp the slide, and retract it fully to the rear.
-Next, push the slide stop upward to lock the slide to the rear.
+Next, push the manual hold open upward so that the slide remains to the rear.
 Insert a single cartridge directly and fully into the chamber.
-Taking care to keep the pistol pointed in a safe direction and your finger outside the trigger guard, retract slightly and release the slide.
+Taking care to keep the pistol pointed in a safe direction, retract slightly and release the slide.
 This will cause the slide to move vigorously forward into the firing position.
 WARNING: The pistol is ready to fire once the slide moves forward.